iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 ## Introduction

-Structuring a webpage is based on using the right semantic HTML, these semantics will provide all kinds of information necessary to process to page.
-Assistive technology is one of these page processing tools, so it's important to make sure everything is communicated in the right way.
+Structuring a webpage is based on using the right semantic HTML, these semantics will provide all kinds of information necessary to process the page.
+Most of us know that semantics make a big difference on a level of SEO, but it also has a huge impact on people with disabilities.
+They use assistive technology (AT) to process all that information, so it's essential to make sure everything is communicated in the right way.

-In this article I will zoom into the main navigation region of a webpage while keeping the assistive technology in mind.
-An example of assistive technology through computer software is a screen reader, for more examples of assistive technology take a look at [the AT list on atia.org](https://www.atia.org/home/at-resources/what-is-at/).
+In this article, I will zoom into the main navigation region of a webpage while keeping assistive technology in mind.
+An example of assistive technology through computer software is a screen reader.
+I will be using [VoiceOver](https://support.apple.com/en-gb/guide/voiceover/vo2682/mac), the default screen reader on Mac, to illustrate examples.

-For this article, I will be using the [VoiceOver](https://support.apple.com/en-gb/guide/voiceover/vo2682/mac) screen reader on Mac to illustrate examples.
+If you are interested in more examples of assistive technology take a look at [the AT list on atia.org](https://www.atia.org/home/at-resources/what-is-at/).

-These are some terms used alternatively throughout the article:
+Finally, these are some terms I use alternatively throughout the article:

 | Abbreviation | Term                 |
 | ------------ | -------------------- |